22 Feb 2012 MVP Summit Preview

 The MVP Summit is technically not in Seattle, but it is certainly close enough (Bellevue) for us to have a reference to coffee somehow.
 I have no idea at what point if and when they will be offering enemas at this years Summit, as I didn’t see that on my schedule builder.
-It may just be a service offered at the Westin, and I’ll let my roommate Tim Ford (@SQLAgentman) try one first.
+It may just be a service offered at the Hyatt for their Platinum members.

 “Can I get the icon in cornflower blue?”

 This quote is for the inane requests that all software companies can receive.
-I can imagine some of the crazy requests that the product team may be given during the Summit.
-The reason why I can imagine them is because I get them all the time as a DBA.
+I have seen and heard the crazy requests that the product team is given during the Summit.
+I would get them all the time as a DBA.
 My personal favorite was the time I was asked to increase the size of the data page for one database and to “let them know when it is complete” (not if it was possible, just when I finished getting it done).
 The point here is that people are going to ask for some crazy things, as well as for things that have no functional purpose whatsoever.
 Having icons in certain colors really doesn’t matter.
 Being forced to see the blue-on-blue in PBM does matter, but there may be little to nothing that will be done about it.
 But, hey, we are there to provide feedback, right?

 “Uh, well… You’re not gonna believe this…”

-Besides feedback, I would imagine that the product and development teams get a lot of support requests in the form of sidebars.
-I know that I would not think twice about asking for help with anything “strange” that I have been seeing.
-I can see a scenario where someone is asking for feedback during a session and someone raises their hand and starts in with a “why are you wasting your time with this as opposed to fixing this other thing?”
-Or, it could be the case where we are sharing a meal and we find out that we are talking with someone that works on the product team and we start in with a “you won’t believe the stuff I have seen in my shop.”
-Microsoft is looking for feedback from real world scenarios, and I will be happy to oblige where I can.
+Besides feedback the product and development teams get a lot of support requests in the form of sidebars.
+I know that I do not think twice about asking for help with anything “strange” that I have been seeing.
+I have seen times where someone is asking for feedback during a session and someone raises their hand and starts in with a “why are you wasting your time with this as opposed to fixing this other thing?”
+Or, it could be the case where we are sharing a meal and we find out that we are talking with someone who works on the product team and we start in with a “you won’t believe the stuff I have seen in my shop.”
+Microsoft is looking for feedback from real world scenarios, and I am always happy to oblige where I can.